 - Many South Australians do not have the choice of best-practice end-of-life care.
 ‘Voluntary assisted dying’ undermines human freedom because the law seems to offer a misleading choice: you can choose to die horribly or you can take your own life.
 High-quality specialist palliative care means that death does not have to be horrible.
 High-quality specialist palliative care also means that you do not have to take your own life to avoid a horrible death.
 High-quality palliative care is not merely a third option; it is best practice.
 South Australians do not yet have universal access to such specialist palliative care.
 This problem should be addressed by providing everyone with access to this best-practice end-of-life care.

 - Do we really want a law that tells us that we will all eventually be worthless?
-Assisted suicide undermines the foundational social affirmation of the equal worth of all human individuals by legally enshrining the idea that some human lives are not worth It legally enshrines the idea that these ‘lives-not-worth-living’ can be directly and intentionally ended with the aid and ‘blessing’ of the state.
+Assisted suicide undermines the foundational social affirmation of the equal worth of all human individuals by legally enshrining the idea that some human lives are not worth living.
+It legally enshrines the idea that these ‘lives-not-worth-living’ can be directly and intentionally ended with the aid and ‘blessing’ of the state.
 By making such ideas law, it gives the impression that this attitude is the proper attitude of and for our society.
 Such a message puts vulnerable people at risk of coercion and elder abuse.

 People who feel that they are a burden, or who already feel that their lives are worthless are particularly vulnerable.
 But we are all vulnerable to the suggestion that there may come a time when we, no matter how successful and important we may be, will become dependent on others for our care.
 We fear the guilt of being a burden on other people, the loss of control over our own lives, and the potential humiliation that can come from having to rely on others for our basic needs.
 How much more so would we feel this way if the law were to tell us that we are indeed a burden, that we are right to think that we worthless, and that the right and noble thing to do would be for us to end our lives before we become a burden on those we love and on society?
 Such a law denies the reality that we flourish precisely in and through our caring for others and being cared for by others.
 Human beings and human societies are at their best when they are involved in relationships of mutual love, concern and consideration, sometimes as givers and sometimes as receivers of such care.
 The law should foster such interactions, not undermine them.